-Pelosi doesn't rule out using impeachment as option to stop Trump Supreme Court pick
+Pelosi won't rule out using impeachment as option to stop Trump Supreme Court pick

+'We have a resonsibility to meet the needs of the American people.'

 House Speaker Nancy Pelosi on Sunday would not rule out impeachment as an option to stop President Trump’s U.S. Supreme Court pick from being confirmed to the bench, saying Democrats will “use every arrow in our quiver” to block the eventual nominee.